-Content moderation is the process by which the online platform screens and monitors user-generated content to determine whether it should be published on the platform or not, based on platform-specific rules and guidelines.
+Content moderation refers to the process by which online platform screens and monitors user-generated content to determine whether it should be published or not, based on platform-specific rules and guidelines.

 In other words, when a user submits content to a website, that content will go through a screening process (moderation process) to ensure that it complies with the website’s rules, is not illegal, inappropriate, or harassing, and so on.

-Content moderation as a practice is common across online platforms that heavily rely on user-generated content, such as social media platforms, online marketplaces, sharing economy, dating sites, communities and forums, etc.
+Content moderation is a common practice on online platforms that rely heavily on user-generated content, such as social media platforms, online marketplaces, the sharing economy, dating sites, communities and forums, and so on.

 How to identify sensitive content for moderation

 Offensive content, sensitive content, and pre-determined rules for content moderation are all topics we discuss frequently.
 This necessitates a discussion about what constitutes sensitive content.
 Sensitive content is defined as any text, image, video, audio, or another form of content that depicts violence, nudity, or hate speech.
 The platform’s requirements determine the rules for determining which content is sensitive.
 Many contents that would otherwise be turned off and safe may be allowed if a business wants to promote freedom of speech.